fbchat-dev/fbchat/CONTRIBUTING.rst

 Testing Environment
 -------------------

-The tests use `pytest <https://docs.pytest.org/>`__, and to work they need two Facebook accounts, and a group thread between these.
+The tests use `pytest <https://docs.pytest.org/>`__ and `pytest-mock <https://github.com/nicoddemus/pytest-mock>`__, and to work they need two Facebook accounts, and a group thread between these.
 To set these up, you should export the following environment variables:

 ``client1_email``, ``client1_password``, ``client2_email``, ``client2_password`` and ``group_id``

-If you're not able to do this, consider simply running ``pytest -m offline``.
+If you're not able to do this, consider simply running ``python -m pytest``, and the offline tests will be run.

 And if you're adding new functionality, if possible, make sure to create a new test for it.